 Iowa is an amazing state with a generous landscape and heart-throbbing vistas you cannot miss.
 And it is all even more beautiful in the autumn.
-So, if you want to enjoy your fall in the great outdoors, there is nothing like exploring Iowa’s trails either on your bike or hiking.
+So, if you want to enjoy your fall in the great outdoors, there is nothing like exploring Iowa’s trails for a hiking adventure of your life!

 The Bear River Recreation Trail